latte-central/LaTTe/README.md

 ## How?

-There will be a *tutorial* at some point ...
+ - There will be a *tutorial* at some point ...

-The *reference documentation* is at: http://latte-central.github.io/LaTTe/
+ - The *reference documentation* is at: http://latte-central.github.io/LaTTe/

+**Standard library** :

+ - The **prelude** library is at: https://github.com/latte-central/latte-prelude

+ - The **(typed) sets** library is at: https://github.com/latte-central/latte-sets

+ - The **integer arithmetic** library is at: https://github.com/latte-central/latte-integers

+(obviously more to come ...)

 ## Who?